extrasad/plugin-installer/README.md

 you don't use the plugin's slug, there will be a fatal error).
 3. Uncomment the line indicated in the plugin-installer.php file.
-4. After install all the plugins, proceed to comment the action line you uncommented before in the step 3, and delete all the plugins from the array 'plugins'. :!:DON'T LOAD THE PAGE AGAIN, OR NAVIGATE IN THE PAGE UNTIL COMMENT THE ACTION LINE:!:
+4. After install all the plugins, proceed to comment the action line you uncommented before in the step 3, and delete all the plugins from the array 'plugins'. :heavy_exclamation_mark:DON'T LOAD THE PAGE AGAIN, OR NAVIGATE IN THE PAGE UNTIL COMMENT THE ACTION LINE:heavy_exclamation_mark:
 5. Refresh the page, and enjoy!!!